Super Commando Dhruva

 Super Commando Dhruva operates in the fictional Indian city of Rajnagar.
-He is the founder of a fictional government-approved crime-fighter organization Commando Force.
-The character's appearance is distinctive and iconic: a yellow and sky blue costume, brown boots and a utility belt with a star-shaped buckle.
+He is the founder of the fictional government-approved crime-fighter organization Commando Force.
+Dhruva's outfit is yellow and sky blue with brown boots and a utility belt with a star-shaped buckle.
 The star has almost become a trademark of the character.
-The most unusual thing about Dhruva is that, unlike most other superheroes, he doesn't have an alter ego and doesn't hide his identity behind a mask.
-Another unique thing about him is that he doesn't possess any superpowers; but he makes up for that with his intellect, detective skills, ability to talk to almost every kind of animal, scientific knowledge, martial art and acrobatic skills, unparalleled willpower and a determination to eliminate evil from this world.
+Dhruva does not have an alter ego and or any superpowers; but he makes up for that with his intellect, detective skills, ability to talk to almost every kind of animal, scientific knowledge, martial arts and acrobatic skills, unparalleled willpower and a determination to eliminate evil from this world.